 Figure 4 presents a form of synthesis of our reflections.
 One of the axes represents the degree of complexity, and the other the level of subjectivity.
-The definitive concepts represent a small degree of subjectivity (i.e., the high degree of objectivity, if possible), while the sensitizing concepts express a high degree of subjectivity.
+The definitive concepts represent a small degree of subjectivity (i.e., a high degree of objectivity, if possible), while the sensitizing concepts express a high degree of subjectivity.
 The four paradigms might be subjective or objective.
-The problematic question is: if we choose one model, will it then be possible to move on from a low degree of complexity to a higher level of complexity (i.e., can we generalize from a tiny part of reality to a more substantial portion of the reality).
-We believe that corporations with green business models and green management and organizational systems will become the drivers for societal and market changes.
+The problematic question is: if we choose one model, will it be possible to move on from a low degree of complexity to a higher level of complexity (i.e., can we generalize from a tiny part of reality to a more substantial portion) of the reality)?
+Corporations with green business models, management, and organizational systems will drive societal and market changes.
 Societies and needs are changing too slowly, and the green knowledge-creating corporation is changing faster and might be the driving force for societal changes.
-The question is: How does K.M.'s research contribute to green business models and green public strategies and alterations?
-There might become a new era for K.M. research.
+The question is: How does KM's research contribute to green business models and green public strategies and alterations?
+There may be a new era for KM research.

 Are the models interchangeable?
-It might be impossible or desperate to move up the line from origo to a higher degree of complexity and from the top to Origo (Alvesson and Skjolberg 2009, Bunge 1967).
+It might be impossible or desperate to move up the line from origo to a higher degree of complexity and from the top to Origo (Alvesson & Skjolberg, 2009; Bunge, 1967).
 The knowledge research reality in both sustainability and climate conflicts offers global complexity.
-To understand this, we have to apply subjective paradigms combined with empirical investigations for theory building (Eisenhardt and Grabner, 2007).
+To understand this, we must apply subjective paradigms combined with empirical investigations for theory building (Eisenhardt & Grabner, 2007).
 We have to use sensitizing concepts coupled with actionable definitive ideas.
 We have a field like knowledge research to understand whether applying it is subjective, but it is systematic and logically rigid.
-We believe future green business models will move from high complexity and high subjectivity (i.e., more explorative internal models) to more definitive and objective models.
+Future green business models will move from high complexity and subjectivity (i.e., more explorative and exploiting internal models) to more definitive and objective ones.
+Today, politics demand green models, superior solutions, promises, and concrete green business deliveries.